 Images should provide original, high-quality images with extraordinary findings that will be useful to other.
+The submission will only be accepted if it includes impactful images.

 6. Brief Communication

 Brief Communications may report on early clinical data or studies that are not sufficiently developed as Original Article but have the potential to make a significant impact on research areas and/or patient care.